baresi687/development-platforms-ca/README.md

 #### Major Milestones

-- **September 19, 2013:**<br> Red Hat and Docker announce a collaboration around Red Hat's linux distributions and Red Hat's own containerization product OpenShift.
+- **September 19, 2013:**<br> Red Hat and Docker announce a collaboration around Red Hat's linux distributions and Red Hat's own containerization product [OpenShift](https://en.wikipedia.org/wiki/OpenShift).
 -  **October 15, 2014:**<br> Microsoft announces support for integration of the Docker engine into Windows Server, and native support for Docker client in Windows.
 -  **December 2015:**<br> Oracle Cloud adds support for Docker containers.
 -  **May 2016:**<br> Docker project analysis showed the following organizations as main contributors to Docker: The Docker team, Cisco, Google, Huawei, IBM, Microsoft, and Red Hat.
 - **January 2017:**<br> An analysis of LinkedIn profile mentions showed a rapid adoption rate with 160% growth in 2016.
-- **August 2020:**<br> Microsoft announces support for Docker on Windows 10 versions 1903 and 1909 running WSL.
+- **August 2020:**<br> Microsoft announces support for Docker on Windows 10 versions 1903 and 1909 running WSL.<br>
 By now Docker is supported on all major Windows versions including Home.

 ## Features